sk2105ai/LogWriterApplication/README.md

 # LogWriterApplication
-A basic log writer console application based on c#, .Net.
+A basic log writer console application based on c#, .Net developed using AI.